Fiona-T/knot-art/README.md

 - [JSHint](https://jshint.com/) to check the quality of and check for errors in the JavaScript code
 - [PEP8](http://pep8online.com/) checker to validate the Python code
 - [Coverage.py](https://coverage.readthedocs.io/en/6.2/index.html) for checking the level of coverage for the automated python tests
+- [Formito](https://formito.com/tools/favicon) to make the favicon
+- [Privacy Policy Generator](https://www.privacypolicygenerator.info/) to make the Privacy Policy
+- [Terms and Conditions Generator](https://www.termsandconditionsgenerator.com/) to make the Terms of Use document

 ## Testing